 - Acted for a local bank in relation to the urgent secured financing of up to SGD157,425,400 for the acquisition of 56 units in a property in southern Singapore from a developer.
 The investment vehicle was a Singapore-incorporated company, whose shares were initially held by foreign investment vehicle owned by Malaysian and Kuwaiti entities, and such investment vehicle would undergo a restructuring at a later stage.
 The documentation was completed within 2 weeks of instructions by the bank.
 The securities provided to the bank included an assignment of the sale and purchase agreements made between the developer and the borrower of the 56 units, a mortgage, an assignment of insurances, an assignment of sale and rental proceeds, a charge over account and a deed of subordination and our work included liaising with foreign counsels for the issue of legal opinions in favour of the bank with respect to the deed of subordination provided by the foreign shareholders.

 - Acted for a bank in relation to a financing of up to SGD600 million to a borrower, which is listed on the Singapore stock exchange for that borrower’s general corporate purposes.

 - Acted for a Japanese creditor in relation to moneys owed to that Japanese creditor by a major shareholder of a company listed on the Singapore stock exchange.
 The creditor and the major shareholder entered into a deed of settlement and our work included advising the creditor on the type of security to be taken pursuant to the deed of settlement.
-We have also assisted the creditor in taking a security over listed shares owned by the major shareholder.
-We have also acted for the creditor in the enforcement of that security over the listed shares owned by the majority shareholder including the sale of the shares in that listed company.
+Also assisted the creditor in taking a security over listed shares owned by the major shareholder and acted for the creditor in the enforcement of that security over the listed shares owned by the majority shareholder including the sale of the shares in that listed company.